maxkaiser100/equalizer/README.md

-# Frontend Mentor - Order summary card solution
+# Frontend Mentor - Equalizer landing page solution

 This is a solution to the [Equalizer challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.